Blade Runner: Spinner

 "Spinner" is the generic term for the fictional flying cars used in the film.
 A spinner can be driven as a ground-based vehicle, and take off vertically, hover, and cruise much like vertical take-off and landing (VTOL) aircraft.
 They are used extensively by the police as patrol cars, and wealthy people can also acquire spinner licenses.
 The vehicle was conceived and designed by Syd Mead who described the spinner as an aerodyne – a vehicle which directs air downward to create lift, though press kits for the film stated that the spinner was propelled by three engines: "conventional internal combustion, jet, and anti-gravity".
 A spinner is on permanent exhibit at the Science Fiction and Fantasy Hall of Fame in Seattle, Washington.
 Mead's conceptual drawings were transformed into 25 vehicles by automobile customizer Gene Winfield; at least two were working ground vehicles, while others were light-weight mockups for crane shots and set decoration for street shots.
 Two of them ended up at Disney World in Orlando, Florida, but were later destroyed, and a few others remain in private collections.

 Voight-Kampff machine

 The Voight-Kampff machine is a fictional interrogation tool, originating from the novel (where it is spelled "Voigt-Kampff").
-The Voight-Kampff is a polygraph-like machine used by blade runners to determine whether an individual is a replicant.
-It measures bodily functions such as respiration, blush response, heart rate and eye movement in response to questions dealing with empathy.
+It is a polygraph-like machine that is used by blade runners to determine whether an individual is a replicant by measuring bodily functions such as respiration, blush response, heart rate, and eye movement in response to questions dealing with empathy.
+In real life a magazine created an approximation of the test using questions and used it in jest on the candidates in the 2003 election for Mayor of San Francisco, concluding that at least half of them, including future Governor Gavin Newsom, would be classified as replicants.